-Indigenous peoples are the nation’s most marginalized demographic.
-Colonialism, residential schools, inequitable distribution of resources and geographic isolation have resulted in a range of devastating social and economic challenges for First Nations communities.
-Many families living on reserves continue to struggle to feed and protect their children.
+Indigenous peoples face the greatest hardships of any community in the country.
+Colonialism, racism, residential schools, inequitable distribution of resources and geographic isolation have resulted in a range of devastating social and economic challenges for Indigenous communities.

 ||Photo by Brent Wesley (Wawatay News) for Save the Children.

 Executive Summary - Poverty or prosperity: Indigenous children in Canada

 Save the Children’s vision is of a reconciled Canada - a nation of equity, respect and partnership where every child attains the right to survival, safety, protection, development and participation.

 We are committed to:

 - Recognizing the diversity of the First Peoples of Canada.